 - Higher maintenance costs – The general maintenance of these orthodontic devices is more complex, which increases the ceramic braces cost, and the overall price of the treatment.
 Bracket failure may also lead to additional medical procedures.

 In the US, the cost of ceramic braces might be covered by your dental insurance plan.
 However, this differs from case to case, so you have to check your plan to see how much of the ceramic braces cost will be reimbursed to you, if at all.

 Moreover, it is worth mentioning that there is no fixed sum of money everyone will pay for ceramic braces.
 The cost differs from dentist to dentist, and it fluctuates according to the materials used, the length of the treatment, and so on.

 Do Ceramic Braces Stain?

 Ceramic braces are an extremely attractive alternative to the old-fashioned and considerably more noticeable metal braces.
-The core benefits they offer patients regard their appearance.
-While this may seem like a less important aspect, it is in fact extremely pertinent.
+The core benefits they offer are related to appearance.
+While this may seem like a less important aspect, it is, in fact, extremely pertinent.
 The vast majority of patients in need of braces ultimately opt for alternative treatment options just to avoid the embarrassment of wearing braces.